gordbegli/rmp-for-spire/README.md

-# RMP for New Spire
+# RMP for Spire

-This chrome extension appends rate my professor scores to professor names in New Spire.
+This chrome extension appends rate my professor scores to professor names in **New** Spire.
 Just hit the icon once your on the search page and the scores will appear!

 ## Demo